 Believe.

-Believe in magic found in the daily work and dedication of hardworking teachers, in your local public schools, and in the miracles brought about in a democracy of equally educated human beings--EVERYONE, of every race, religion, national origin, or socio-economic status.
+teachers, in your local public schools, and in the miracles brought about in a democracy of equally educated human beings--EVERYONE, of every race, religion, national origin, or socio-economic status.
 Public schools can truly be a magical place that gives us hope for tomorrow and, indeed, the very future of our planet.
 In the words of Felicity,